-Have you ever got an invitation to an event where the dress code listed is “Smart Casual”?
+Have you ever been invited to an event where the dress code listed is “Smart Casual”?
 Trying to decipher what smart casual is can be an absolute nightmare.
 The term casual makes us think of athleisure, but the word smart implies that we wear office attire.
 There is a big disconnect between the two words leaving many perplexed on what we should be wearing.

 Our custom clothing style experts are here to help.
 They have prepared this helpful guide breaking down the smart casual dress code.